 3. Develop individual coaching activities and timeline

-Individual coaching sessions are one-on-one opportunities for supervisors and managers to work on change with specific employees.
+Individual coaching sessions are one-on-one opportunities for people managers to work on change with specific employees.
 The face-to-face messages received are important as employees work through the change and try to perform in the changed environment.

-The ADKAR Model provides managers and supervisors with a tool to effectively coach and manage individuals during change initiatives.
+The ADKAR Model provides people managers with a tool to effectively coach and manage individuals during change initiatives.
 The tool helps to determine:

-- At what stage in the change process is each employee?
+- At what stage in the change process is each person?

-- How can I help my employees through the change process?
+- How can I help my team members through the change process?

 The ADKAR Model can prevent you from focusing on the wrong things with employees at the wrong time.
-Each individual will be in different stages of the ADKAR Model.
-Individual coaching is the process of assessing what stage of the ADKAR Model an employee is experiencing and developing actions to help them move through the change.
+Each person will be in different stages of the ADKAR Model.
+Individual coaching is the process of assessing what stage of the ADKAR Model someone is experiencing and then developing actions to help them move through the change.